Recently, I have been bombarded with questions on when can an existing corporation elect s corporation status for an existing corporation.

 Now let’s say you created an S Corporation for this same business.
 As an S Corp, the corporation pays no income tax.
 The $100,000 is distributed to you, and you pay $28,000 in tax.
 It’s pretty easy to see the benefit between $28,000 vs. $48,160 tax payments for the year.
-Bear in mind: this was an over-simplified example; and you should consult with your financial or tax adviser on the specifics of your own situation.
+Bear in mind: this was an over-simplified example, and you should consult with your financial or tax advisor on the specifics of your own situation.

 Who can’t form an S Corporation?